 Slipping into the bottom half of the dry suit was easy.
 The shoes were built into the suit, so it was like putting on another onesie.
 To prepare for the top half, Adam liberally sprinkled baby powder into the sleeve and neck openings.
 All the openings were very tight to ensure a proper seal, so having the powder on our skin helped us slip our hands and head through.
 This was still not an easy task and Adam was there to help.

 A few minutes later, we had everything on and began a briefing of the site before walking over to the entry point.

 Like an airport control tower, each company and subsequently, the groups they lead, are given an entry order so you didn’t have to wait around in a line.
 When it was Adventure Vikings’ turn, we were in the second group.
 From the metal stairway, we watched for the reaction of the people entering the water.

-Somehow within the first minute, one member of the party looked like he was struggling.
-The guide came over and escorted him out of the water.
+Within the first minute, one member of the party looked like he was struggling.
+One of the guides came over and helped him out of the water.
 When asked, he didn’t say why he didn’t want to continue.
 This, in turn, made my friend a little nervous.

 We were definitely in and I gathered my breath before that dipping my face into the water for the first time.
 Like every bucket list experience, I was a little nervous that what I saw in real life would disappoint.
 Photographs, as you know, can be deceiving.

 Between Two Worlds

 What happened next was such a rare moment where what I saw matched almost exactly what I had seen in photographs beforehand.
 On the surface, we were in what looked like a river flanked on both sides by snow covered rocks.
 Underneath, those rocks cradled a lane of water that was crystal clear and extremely blue.
 I took a few moments to metaphorically catch my breath and then started taking photos instinctively.